GovLab/noi2/README.md

 ### Windows Notes

-Unfortunately, because Docker Compose isn't currently available for Windows at the time of this writing, the only way to develop NoI is to set up a Linux virtual machine using a tool like [VirtualBox][].
+Docker Compose theoretically works on Windows at the time of this writing, but it's still probably easiest to develop NoI by setting up a Linux virtual machine using a tool like [VirtualBox][].

 ### Database migrations